shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/turn-debug-logging-on.md

 Every engine has a `debug_logging` setting in the environment file.
 Turning this on will emit additional debug-level log messages to the default output in your Software (e.g., the script editor in Nuke or Maya).
 All of the apps running in your engine will emit these debug-level messages so turning this on for the engine will effectively turn it on for all of your apps as well.

 This does not output any log messages to a file.
 We are working on a more standard logging framework that will allow this.
-The exceptions are [Shotgun Desktop](https://support.shotgunsoftware.com/hc/en-us/articles/219039818-Shotgun-Desktop) and the [Photoshop engine](https://support.shotgunsoftware.com/hc/en-us/articles/115000026653-Photoshop-CC), which log output both in a GUI console and to a file.
+The exceptions are [{% include product %} Desktop](https://support.shotgunsoftware.com/hc/en-us/articles/219039818-Shotgun-Desktop) and the [Photoshop engine](https://support.shotgunsoftware.com/hc/en-us/articles/115000026653-Photoshop-CC), which log output both in a GUI console and to a file.

 ### Turning on debug logging for an engine in your software